-Last year, your water system participated in a voluntary sampling project that evaluated for the presence of twenty-five PFAS compounds.
-No PFAS constituents were detected in your drinking water.
+In April 2024, EPA announced a final National Primary Drinking Water Regulation (NPDWR) for six PFAS compounds.
+Under the rule, we are required to conduct initial monitoring by 2027 and comply with maximum contaminant levels (MCLs) by 2029.
+Last year, our water system participated in a voluntary sampling project that evaluated for the presence of twenty-five PFAS compounds, including the six compounds involved in the new rule.
+No PFAS compounds were detected in your drinking water.
 PFAS are a group of thousands of synthetic chemicals that have been in use since the 1940s.
 PFAS have been found in a wide array of consumer and industrial products and as an ingredient in firefighting foam.
 Current scientific research has shown links between exposure to some PFAS chemicals and adverse health outcomes.
 Drinking water may be impacted in communities where these chemicals have contaminated the water supply.
-EPA finalized a National Primary Drinking Water Regulation in April 2024 that includes 6 PFAS.
-Community and non-transient public water systems will have until April 2027 to complete initial monitoring and April 2029 for MCL compliance.

 You can find more information about EPA's actions to address PFAS in drinking water and links to informational resources here: www.epa.gov/pfas